bdolan55/CI_PP1_DND/README.md

 - Send message direct from website to DND Group.

 ### Site Owner Goals
-- Promote the business and show Online presence for new or existing customers.
+- Promote the business and show online presence for new or existing customers.
 - A place to showcase completed projects by DND Group.
-- Information on Company Organisational Structure and Employee Profiles and contact details.
+- Information on Company Organisational Structure, Employee Profiles and Contact details.
 - Company office location and Map.
 - Provide contact details to get in touch with DND Group directly through Contact Us Page.

 ## User Experience

 ### Target Audience
-- Existing and new Customers researching companies to complete Construction works.
+- Existing and new customers researching companies to complete Construction works.
 - Engineers and Clients to see past project examples to review suitability for future projects.
-- New clients looking for Construction Fitout works
+- New clients looking for Construction Fitout works.
 - Existing Clients looking for contact details of Managerial staff within DND Group,

 ### User Requrements and Expectations

 - A clean and easy to use website with simple navigation.
-- Information from DND Group is easy to find and access
+- Information from DND Group is easy to find and access.
 - Easy for existing and new clients to get in contact with DND Group.
 - Examples of previous projects completed by DND Group.